takakik/steps/README.md

 jQuery Steps Plugin
 ============

-A simple jQuery wizard plugin that supports Mobile Browser.
+A simple jQuery wizard plugin that supports accessibility and HTML5.

 ## Getting Started